kirkemmons/high-peaks-client/README.md

 # Application Title: A Description

-This full stack application is designed for users to keep track of each and every Adirondack High Peak they have hiked.
+This full stack application is designed for users to keep track of each and every Adirondack High Peak that they have hiked.

 Once a user has signed up and then signed in, the user can add a peak that they have hiked.
 The user can also update a peak, view all the peaks that they have added and delete a peak.
 The user also has the option to change password and sign out when they're done.